shhossain/computer_science/Algorithms/Sorting/MergeSort/readme.md

         n = size of input
-        a = 2, we divide our array in half and solve them first, so our number of subproblems is 2 n/b = n/2, we divide our array in half each time we recurse f(n) = n, we still have to iterate though the list to check it and then combine the two halfs together
+        a = 2, we divide our array in half and solve them first, so our number of subproblems is 2 n/b = n/2, we divide our array in half each time we recurse f(n) = n, we still have to iterate though the list to check it and then combine the two halves together

  T(n) = 2T(n/2) + n
 ``
-The solution of the above recurrence is O(nLogn).
+The solution for the above recurrence is O(n log(n)).
-The list of size N is divided into a max of Logn parts, and the merging of all sublists into a single list takes O(N) time.
-Making the worst, best and average-case run time of this algorithm O(nLogn).
+The list of size n is divided into a max of log(n) parts, and the merging of all sublists into a single list takes O(n) time.
+Making the worst, best and average-case run time of this algorithm O(n log(n)).

 ## Pseudo Code
 ```